George Case (slave trader): Personal life

 Case married the daughter of William Gregson, the leading partner in the Zong massacre.
 He owned a country house called Walton Priory, that is now demolished.
-Case was the one of the founders and the first president of the Liverpool Athenaeum.
+Case was one of the founders and the first president of the Liverpool Athenaeum.

 He died at Walton Priory and was buried in Prescot Parish Church where there is a fine monumental brass designed by A. W. N. Pugin in his memory.

 Mayor of Liverpool

 In 1833, Case became the treasurer of Liverpool Council.
 He chaired the finance committee of Liverpool Council for 38 years from 1775.
-In 1781-1782 he was Mayor of Liverpool.
+In 1781–1782 he was Mayor of Liverpool.
 Liverpool was Britain's pre-eminent slave trading city and at least twenty-five Mayors of Liverpool were slave traders.
 In 1787, the Liverpool Council became concerned with the growth of the abolition movement and they petitioned Parliament against the regulation of the slave trade.
 In 1788, the Liverpool Council stated to Parliament "that the trade had been legally and uninterruptedly carried on for centuries past by many of [H]is Majesty's subjects, with advantages to the country, both important and extensive; but had lately been unjustly reprobated as impolitic and inhuman."
 A portrait of Case by Thomas Phillips is part of the Walker Art Gallery collection in Liverpool.
 The painting shows Case in his robes as mayor.